-Gary entered education reform when he voluntarily and successfully spearheaded an effort in San Francisco to help parents save their local, high-quality charter school from revocation.
-This battle was prominently covered in statewide media, as well as in The Wall Street Journal, The San Francisco Chronicle, BusinessWeek and The Economist.
+Gary hit the ground running back in 2000 when he voluntarily and successfully spearheaded a cause to organize parents’ efforts to save their local, high-quality charter school from revocation.
+This battle was prominently covered in statewide media, as well as The Wall Street Journal, The San Francisco Chronicle, BusinessWeek and The Economist.

-After generating this national attention, Gary was recruited as the nation’s first head of communications for a state’s charter schools association in California at a time when charter schools were being defined by their worst-performing schools.
-By shining the spotlight on quality, Gary changed that perception into a positive one, proactively shaping the charter environment in California.
-Support for charter schools increased dramatically and enrollment more than doubled.
+After garnering this national attention, Gary was recruited as the nation’s first head of communications for a state’s charter schools association in California at a time when charter schools had a tarnished brand, defined by its worst schools.
+By shining the spotlight on quality, Gary changed that perception into a positive one, proactively shaping the charter environment in California with support for charter schools increasing dramatically and enrollment more than doubling.

-For the California Charter Schools Association, Gary spearheaded numerous media campaigns covered by state and national outlets and launched the ‘My School!’ public awareness campaign aimed at reaching 300,000 new parents.
-Gary also led media efforts around two major lawsuits against school districts refusing to make facilities available.
-The public pressure of these campaigns forced the districts to make space available for charter schools.
+While at the California Charter Schools Association for six years, Gary spearheaded numerous communications campaigns covered by state and national media outlets and launched CCSA’s ‘My School!’ public awareness campaign aimed at reaching 300,000 new parents.
+Gary also led efforts on two major lawsuits against school districts stonewalling on making facilities available.
+The public pressure brought through these campaigns forced the districts into making space available to the charter schools.

-Gary also led the public fight against the California assembly speaker who held up $18 million in facilities funding intended for charter schools serving California’s neediest students.
-After a barrage of news, opponents backed down and the governor signed legislation to preserve the program.
-This program has since expanded, providing millions of dollars in additional facilities resources to California’s charters.
+At this time, Gary also led the public fight against the California legislature’s Assembly Speaker, who held up $18 million in facilities funding which threatened charter schools serving California’s neediest students.
+After a barrage of news stories, opponents backed down and the governor signed legislation to preserve the program.
+This program has expanded, providing millions of dollars in additional facilities resources to California’s charters.